UPDATED - October 14th 2021

 As I am sure you understand, the school will do everything it can to maintain a safe environment, however I cannot guarantee that your child or one of their friends will not come within the ‘social distancing’ guideline of 2 metre separation or maintain the necessary hand and respiratory hygiene whatever Government advice we follow.
 We are dealing with young children who will be so happy to see their friends and who will naturally want to play in the normal way.
 I would always advise you to ensure that your child washes their hands and face as soon as they return from school

 Obviously if your child is unwell please keep them off school and please inform the school if they are displaying any COVID-19 symptoms of: high temperature or new, continuous cough or loss or change to sense of smell or taste.

-Please be aware if a teacher or child in your child’s class contracts the virus the Test and Trace programme will assess whether your child is classed as a contact and they may be asked to isolate for 10 days
+Please be aware if a staff member or child in your child’s class contracts the virus the school and Test and Trace programme will assess whether your child is classed as a contact and would recommend a PCR test.

 If you have any queries please do not hesitate to contact me.

 Updated Risk Assessment responding to Government Advice 29th November 2021

 13th July 2021

 We have developed a Learning Continuity Plan so that the children will continue to learn and be supported by school in the event of them being off for COVID related reasons including bubble closures or - hopefully not - whole school closures.
 To view the document - which also sets out what work your child would be set each day, please click the following links: